gelilaa/acme-web-design/development-strategy.md

 html mark-up for services.html

 ### CSS
-css stylings and css @media rule.
+css stylings for services.html

 ## 8-touch ups
-In this branch I add some extra css stylings to make the website responsive.
+This branch is created from the 7-services branch to add extra touch-ups to make the whole website responsive and is merged to the master branch.